Yikun Ban

 I am a tenure-track associate professor in the School of Computer Science and Engineering at

-Beihang University and a memeber of the State Key Laboratory of Software Development Environment.
+Beihang University and a member of the State Key Laboratory of Software Development Environment.
 Previously, I was a postdoc and obtained my Ph.D. degree at

-Computer Science, University of Illinois at Urbana-Champaign, where I worded closely with Prof.
+Computer Science, University of Illinois at Urbana-Champaign, where I was advised by Prof.

 Jingrui He, Prof.